The Rising Of The Shield Hero Season 3 release date is confirmed for October 2023, the Fall 2023 anime season.

 The only bad news is that The Rising Of The Shield Hero Season 2 release date was delayed from Fall 2021 to Spring 2022.
 So, although the delay between seasons is supposed to be short, that meant the Tate no Yuusha no Nariagari Season 3 release date was pushed back, as well.

-Since the second season finished there has been radio silence except for the key visual released during Crunchyroll Expo 2022.
+Since the second season finished there was radio silence except for the key visual released during Crunchyroll Expo 2022, which featured Shield Hero music artists MADKID, composer Kevin Penkin, and music director Hiromitsu Iijima.
 It was actually a surprise that the second season’s finale didn’t mention the third season at all considering that it had previously been confirmed to be in production.

 The original announcement of Shield Hero Season 3 was something of a surprise since the third season was announced at the same time as Tate no Yuusha no Nariagari Season 2.